 (c) RSMC Montreal (Canada) for global numerical ocean prediction,

-(d) RSMC Oslo (Norway) for marine emergency response,

-and their inclusion in Part III of the Manual on the Global Data-processing and Forecasting System as provided in Annex 8 of the draft resolution,
+[Res.5.1(1)/1(SERCOM-2)]and their inclusion in Part III of the Manual on the Global Data-processing and Forecasting System as provided in Annex 7 [Res.5.1(1)/1(SERCOM-2)] of the draft resolution,

-(9) the inclusion of SC-ESMP as one of bodies responsible for the change of activity specification on all GDPFS activities as provided in 9 of the draft resolution,
+(8) the inclusion of SC-ESMP as one of bodies responsible for the change of activity specification on all GDPFS activities as provided in Annex 8 [Res.5.1(1)/1(SERCOM-2)] of the draft resolution,

-Requests SC-ESMP to prepare the draft amendments to the Manual on the GDPFS (WMO-No. 485) for any changes to activity specification of all GDPFS activities by closely working with other bodies responsible for the change of activity specification;
+Requests SC-ESMP to prepare the draft amendments to the Manual on the GDPFS (WMO-No. 485) for any changes to activity specification of all GDPFS activities by jointly [Japan] working with other bodies responsible for the change of activity specification;

 Recommends to Executive Council the adoption of Amendments to the Manual on GDPFS (WMO-No. 485) jointly proposed by INFCOM and SERCOM through the draft resolution provided in the annex to the present Recommendation.